hvianna/audioMotion-analyzer/readme.md

 2D rendering context for drawing in audioMotion's canvas.

-### Read only variables:
+## Read only variables

 `dataArray` *array*

-Data array returned by [`getByteFrequencyData`](https://developer.mozilla.org/en-US/docs/Web/API/AnalyserNode/getByteFrequencyData).
+Data array returned by the analyzer's [`getByteFrequencyData()`](https://developer.mozilla.org/en-US/docs/Web/API/AnalyserNode/getByteFrequencyData).
+This is updated on every animation frame (ideally 60 times per second).

 `pixelRatio` *number*

 Current [devicePixelRatio](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicePixelRatio).
-You can refer to this value to adjust any additional drawings in do in the canvas.
-When running in low-resolution mode (`loRes` option set to *true*) *pixelRatio* is halved, i.e. **0.5** for standard displays and **1** for retina/Hi-DPI.
+You can refer to this value to adjust any additional drawings done in the canvas.
+When low-resolution mode is active (`loRes` option set to *true*) *pixelRatio* is halved, i.e. **0.5** for standard displays and **1** for retina/Hi-DPI.

 `mode` *number*